codingnninja/DevRel-How-to-sell-to-developers/README.md

 Besides, I was using Angular 1 before I knew about React and when I used React, I felt the magic and I knew I was not going back.
 I was able to get around it in three days.
 So easy.

 TailwindCSS also made me feel the magic recently.
-When I used it, it was easy to build beautiful pages just by using “class utilities” without stress and its documentation is so simple.
+When I used it, it was easy to build beautiful pages just by using “class utilities” without stress and its documentation and libraries are so simple.

 If your products don’t make us or yourself feel that magic, it is hard to get developers to stick to it.
 Even if you get us to signup, we won’t stick to it.
 Then, how do you make developers feel the magic in your products?